-CSHB 1523 would enhance the health of Texans by prohibiting food service establishments from selling most foods with artificial trans fats.
-These trans fats lower "good" cholesterol and raise "bad" cholesterol, leading to clogged arteries, insulin resistance, and serious health conditions such as heart disease, stroke, and type 2 diabetes.
+SB 204 would enhance the health of Texans by prohibiting food service establishments from selling most foods with artificial trans fats.
+Trans fats lower "good" cholesterol and raise "bad" cholesterol, leading to clogged arteries, insulin resistance, and serious health conditions such as heart disease, stroke, and type 2 diabetes.
 These conditions often are debilitating or deadly.
 Trans fats also contribute to the obesity epidemic in Texas.
 Almost 28 percent of Texas adults are obese, and that figure could climb to more than 42 percent by 2040, according to the state demographer.

-This bill not only could increase Texans' quality of life by reducing the incidence of serious health problems associated with trans fats, but it could save Texans money.
+The bill not only would increase quality of life by reducing the incidence of serious health problems associated with trans fats, but it could save Texans money.
 Both consumers and the state pay for health services that could have been avoided by diets that did not include artificial trans fats.
 Obesity-related issues could cost Texans as much as \$39 billion by 2040.

-In enacting CSHB 1523, Texas would join California, as well as major cities like New York, Philadelphia, and Boston, in providing citizens with healthier food options.
-Even restaurant chains and major food manufacturers already are shifting to trans fat-free foods because they are responding to what consumers want.
+In enacting SB 204, Texas would join California, as well as major cities such as New York, Philadelphia, and Boston, in providing citizens with healthier food options.
+Restaurant chains and major food manufacturers SB 204 House Research Organization page 3 already are shifting to trans fat-free foods because they are responding to what consumers want.

-HB 1523 House Research Organization page 3

 Because of the phased-in approach to this bill, it would not harm local businesses.
 They would have ample opportunity to make changes to their ingredients because the first prohibitions on serving foods with trans fats would not occur until September 1, 2010.
 Many businesses would not have to make changes to their ingredients until September 1, 2011, or after.
-In light of the movement toward trans fat-free foods, fewer business would have to change food suppliers to meet the requirements of this bill because food manufacturers are switching to trans fat-free foods as well.
+In light of the movement toward trans fat-free foods, fewer business would have to change food suppliers to meet the requirements of the bill because food manufacturers are switching to trans fat-free foods as well.
 OPPONENTS SAY:

-CSHB 1523 would be a government intrusion into Texans' right to choose what they eat and Texas businesses' right to choose the foods they serve.
+SB 204 would be a government intrusion into Texans' right to choose what they eat and Texas businesses' right to choose the foods they serve.
 It is a matter of personal choice and responsibility for informed consumers to determine what they will eat, including what health risks they are willing to assume.
 If it was the will of consumers to stop eating trans fats, then the market would stop producing them.
 In fact, current market trends demonstrate declines in the amount of artificial trans fats being produced.
 This trend should be allowed to run its course until a natural equilibrium is established between consumer demand for trans fats and market supply.

-CSHB 1523 would harm many businesses that served food that was wholly or partly produced by a manufacturer that used trans fats.
+SB 204 would harm many businesses that served food that was wholly or partly produced by a manufacturer that used trans fats.
 Even though this bill would provide an exemption from the trans fat prohibition to businesses with existing contracts for foods that included trans fats, businesses would be required to change their food suppliers as soon as existing contracts expired if their suppliers did not eliminate trans fats from the foods they produced.
 This could lead to losses for food businesses that relied on a customer-base that expected continuity in the taste of the foods they purchased.
-It also could increase contracting costs for businesses that had to switch to food distributors with which they did not have an established customer relationship that helped them negotiate lower prices.
+It also could increase contracting costs for businesses that had to switch to food distributors with which they lacked an established relationship from which to negotiate lower prices.
+NOTES: